 - Ask the copier to stop making or selling the invention.

 - Let the copier continue making or selling the invention.
 A copier may create a demand for your invention, which can allow you to more easily market your invention.

-If your invention’s patent status is pending, you should mark the status of your product, it’s packaging and its marketing materials.
-Patent-pending marks can take several forms:
+If your invention’s patent status is pending, you should mark the status of your product, it’s packaging, and its marketing materials.
+So, patent-pending marks can take several forms.

 - “Patent pending” or “U.S. patent pending”.

 - “Patents pending,” if you have multiple applications for an invention.

 - “Patent applied for” or “U.S. patent applied for”.

 - “U.S. and foreign patents applied for” or “patent applied for in the U.S. and abroad” if you’re applying in multiple countries.